ArvindKruthiventy327/cs282_project/README.md

 # Our Code Documentation
+To replicate our results, follow the initial instructions in the original repository's documentation for installation and then follow this link: (https://github.com/ArvindKruthiventy327/equicontact-arvind.git) for installing the two block stacking simulation.
+We omit the original Mimicgen simulation because there were not any meaningful results from running on that simulation directly and we offer the compressed versions of the dataset collected from that framework in the links below.
+The checkpoints for the trained autoencoders are linked here: (https://berkeley.box.com/s/tldgwnl7py63svlqbg3oekwfr1xn6ks3) but the checkpoints for the DiT are not included because it is not currently functional and they are large.
 Our autoencoders are included in the latent actions folder with four notebooks (cnn-vae, cnn-vqvae, mlp-vae, mlp-vae) that allow you to replicate our visualizations and hyperparameter sweeps.
 These notebooks require that you download the the latent action datasets that are linked below (it assumes that you have Berkeley Dropbox accounts).
 Three-piece assembly link: (https://berkeley.box.com/s/1e3gogkfsste248phxpraus8z0ped1gp), Stack three link: (https://berkeley.box.com/s/aruwtlh60asvtkmn6h1leah6tsj8hghs)  and Threading link: (https://berkeley.box.com/s/49r7v1dpyyvlch539mzjz3yh6narjpq1).
 The train_mlp_ae and train_cnn_ae allow training based on config files and is use for training the networks for extended periods of time whereas the notebooks are for just testing hyperparameters.
 The training script returns the avg and std of mse loss on the test set
 ```bash
 ## Run training script
 python train_mlp_ae.py --cfg_path=
 python train_cnn_ae.py --cfg_path=
 ```
-Simulation framework Equicontact is provided thanks to Joohwan Seo, 5th year Ph.D. student in Professor Horowitz's, which impemends
+Simulation framework Equicontact is provided thanks to Joohwan Seo, 5th year Ph.D. student in Professor Horowitz's, which implements the two block stacking as mentioned previously.
 # Documentation for base DiT-Policy Included
 # The Ingredients for Robotic Diffusion Transformers
 [![arXiv](https://img.shields.io/badge/arXiv-2410.10088-df2a2a.svg)](https://arxiv.org/pdf/2410.10088)